 Stephenson Avenue Extension Project

-As well as opening up large areas of land for development, the project will reduce traffic along Scarborough Beach Road.
+As well as opening up of large areas of land for development, the project will reduce traffic along Scarborough Beach Road.
 Reducing traffic along Scarborough Beach Road will free up road capacity for the future construction of dedicated bus lanes and ultimately a light rail system.

 - Phase 1 Stephenson Ave, Scarborough Beach Road - Sarich Court (delivered by the City)

 - Phase 2 Freeway interchange and Sarich Court connection - Cedric Street delivered by Main Roads WA.

 The project is a key component of the Stirling City Centre project which will unlock private investment in the area, relieve traffic congestion, increase employment opportunities and support future light rail in this key CBD hub.